 The text of this sheet reads:

-Real Person #1 Writes: "The communist social party is the best form of government because people are mindless animals so they might as well have someone think and decide for them."
+of government because people are mindless animals so they might as well have

 Fictional Character #3 Responds to #2 on #1's Behalf: "Although most people are mindless idiots who can't think or decide well, some people aren't.
 Some people, in fact, are qualified to govern.
 If you have the qualities of a governor, either you were born with them, or you acquired them through experience/education.
 Mindless idiots either lack the appropriate education or were born without the appropriate traits.
 If you have the qualities of a governor, perhaps many mindless idiots could recognize that you do, just as someone who isn't double jointed can recognize that others are.
 And why would some people be born with these qualities while others aren't?
 Perhaps you could answer this the same way you answer other questions about natural traits.
 Why are some naturally taller than others, or some initially better at learning math?"